riverrun/openmaize/README.md

 ## Use

+Before you use Openmaize, you need to make sure that your user model contains an `id`, `name` and `role`.

+You then need to configure Openmaize.
+For more information, see the documentation for the Openmaize.Config module.

-Add the following to the list of plugs you are using (in Phoenix, this will be in `web/router.ex`:
+Next, add the following to the list of plugs you are using (in Phoenix, this will be in `web/router.ex`):

     plug Openmaize